exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 ### BucketFS Connection

-AAF employs some Lua scripts and User Defined Functions (UDFs).
-The Lua scripts are orchestrating the UDFs while the UDFs are performing the actual analytic functions.

-AAF keeps a common state of execution and passes input data and results between Lua and UDFs via files in the Bucket File System (BucketFS) of the Exasol database.

-The following SQL statements create such a connection to the BucketFS:
+The following SQL statements create a connection to the BucketFS used to transfer data between the Lua scripts and the UDFs:

 ```sql
 CREATE OR REPLACE CONNECTION '<CONNECTION_NAME>'